joshroundy9/Cherry/README.md

 Cherry's front end consists of a React JS web app that makes HTTP requests to the back end, getting the authorization and data it needs.
 <br><br>
-The front-end is deployed to an AWS S3 bucket.
+The front-end is deployed to an AWS S3 bucket and deployed on a cloudfront distribution.

 ## Conclusion
 Cherry was designed to make calorie tracking easy by making food entry simpler. <br>